nhsconnect/FHIR-END-OF-LIFE-API/README.md

 - Run Jekyll locally: `bundle exec jekyll serve`
 - Browse website [Browser](http://localhost:4005): `http://localhost:4005`

-Read the [Getting started page](#) for information on the ODS FHIR API contents, templates and examples, and more.
+Read the [Getting started page](#) for information on the FHIR-END-OF-LIFE-API contents, templates and examples, and more.

 ## What's included